 This trail starts at the Boulder Junction Chamber of Commerce office and runs for three miles to Nichols Lake.
 The picnic area at Nichols Beach is a great place to stop for lunch.

-Take blacktop trail from downtown Boulder Junction to beautiful Trout Lake and to the Crystal Lake Campground in Sayner.
-This 11-mile, fully-paved trail is perfect for all types of bicycles.
-The trail connects with the Plum Lake Trail and continues to the St. Germain Hike & Bike Trail.
-Together, all three trails form the 23-mile paved Heart of Vilas County Hike & Bike Trail.
+Take blacktop trail from Boulder Junction to beautiful Trout Lake and to the Crystal Lake Campground and on to St. Germain.
+This fully paved trail is perfect for all types of bicycles.
+This trail connects with the Plum Lake Trail and continues to the St. Germain Hike & Bike Trail.
+Together, all three trails form the 30+ mile paved Heart of Vilas County Hike & Bike Trail.
+We are looking forward to connecting with Manitowish Waters in the spring of 2014!

 Much of the Boulder Junction Area Trail system is paved, making it perfect for touring cyclists on road bikes.
 Boulder Junction is also surrounded by hundreds of miles of quiet roadways offering spectacular woodland scenery and unbelievable waterscapes.